 Strategies for Managing Traffic

-In response to chronic congestion, Mexico City authorities have implemented a range of measures aimed at reducing vehicle use, optimizing road space, and providing viable alternatives.
-These strategies target both supply and demand sides of the transportation equation.
+In response to chronic congestion and its associated impacts, Mexico City authorities have implemented a multifaceted set of measures aimed at reducing vehicle use, optimizing road space, and promoting sustainable transportation alternatives.
+These strategies address both the supply and demand sides of the mobility equation.

 Vehicle Restriction Programs